aws-samples/aws-get-started-workshop/content/02-dev-fast-follow/03-network-integration/01-on-premises-network-integration/02-on-premises-integration-solutions.md

 ## Required Knowledge

-If you intend to use either AWS Site-to-Site Connection or AWS Direct Connect, you'll typically need to work with your on-premises Network team to address your internal networking configuration.
+If you intend to use either AWS Site-to-Site VPN Connection or AWS Direct Connect, you'll typically need to work with your on-premises Network team to design, set up, test, and monitor your network integration between your on-premises and AWS environments.

 ## Establishing AWS Site-to-Site VPN Connection